BRIGITTA KOCSIS

 Kocsis’ work has been included in group and solo exhibitions internationally, including the Geneva Art Biennale; the Balassi Institute, Finland; Szeged University, Hungary; Harcourt House, Edmonton; Burnaby Art Gallery, Burnaby; Grunt Gallery, Vancouver; Brooklyn Expo Center, New York; Outremont Art Gallery, Montreal.
 She participated in residencies in Paris, Berlin, Vancouver, Vermont, and received several grants and awards.

 Kocsis' most recent series #techboyz, was curated by Lubos Culen at the Vernon Public Art Gallery.
 In conjunction with the exhibition, an ISBN registered catalog was published, with an essay written by Michael Boyce, a published author of fiction, artist reviews, and criticism.
+She is the Toronto Outdoor Art Fair x Emily Carr University Award Recipient, 2026.
+She is currently pursuing her Master of Fine Arts at Emily Carr Universit and resides in Montreal, Quebec.
 Kocsis is interested in unfolding the implications of the structural and theoretical formations within the painting process by challenging the expectations of conventional abstraction and figuration.

 -Curriculum Vitae